gravitational/careers/challenges/frontend/challenge.md

   Take level 1 requirements and instead of a static JSON create your own service with the following functionality:
   - A session management for login/logout
   - A login screen where an unauthenticated user is automatically redirected to (and then taken back to original URL)
-  - An API that allows authenticated users to browse a server directory
+  - An API that allows authenticated users to browse a server directory 1-level deep at a time

   Directions:
   - You can store user sessions in the memory or on disk